-For an ecommerce store built with WooCommerce and WordPress, object caching is a great way to save resources since online shops use a site’s database even more often than normal sites.
+For an eCommerce store built with WooCommerce and WordPress, object caching is a great way to save resources since online shops use a site’s database even more often than normal sites.
 By caching content like product pages, your visitors can browse items quickly and seamlessly.
-All the content they view before they add items to the cart, log in, or check out can use object caching with Memcached to reduce the demands on the database.
+All the content they view before they add items to the cart, login, or check out can use object caching with Memcached to reduce the demands on the database.

 When using full-page caching for a store built with WordPress, you’ll want to make sure that you don’t cache those dynamic parts of your site that allow visitors to make unique actions.
 For example, you can’t cache a cart page or a checkout page, since shoppers use and update those pages frequently and input sensitive information during a session on your site.
 If you cache this content, you may show the previous customer’s personal data to someone else and expose it.
-Cart, Order, Profile, and other user and order-related page, should be left out of the cache.
+Cart, Order, Profile, and other user and order-related pages, should be left out of the cache.

 Caching With LiteSpeed

-LiteSpeed Web Server is an Apache-interchangeable, high performance, secure, easy-to-use web server.
+LiteSpeed Web Server is an Apache-interchangeable, high-performance, secure, easy-to-use web server.
 It can handle thousands of concurrent connections with a small memory footprint.
 Its security features also make it much less vulnerable to various attacks.

 Enable LiteSpeed cache plugin

-You can install LiteSpeed cache plugin for WordPress in two ways, we’re going to explain how to do so from cPanel.
-This is useful if you’ve more than one WordPress instance so you can install LiteSpeed in bulk on one step.
+You can install the LiteSpeed cache plugin for WordPress in two ways, we’re going to explain how to do so from cPanel.
+This is useful if you’ve more than one WordPress instance so you can install LiteSpeed in bulk in one step.
 You can also install it from the WP admin panel.